archive-for-processing/PiCrate/docs/_magic/processing.md

 ### Native File Chooser ###

 What a native file chooser sketch looks like in java, the `selectInput` [callback][callback] relies on java reflection under the hood.
-We have to explicity provide such a signature to use this feature in propane hence [FileChooser][FileChooser] library.
+We have to explicity provide such a signature to use this feature in picrate hence [FileChooser][FileChooser] library.

 ```java
 public class chooser extends PApplet {